benbowes/react-responsive-select-next/src/docs/api.md

               </pre>
             </code>
             <p>
               Note: <code>altered</code> signifies whether a select has been changed from it's original value.
             </p>
           </td>
         </tr>
         <tr>
           <td>caretIcon</td>
-          <td>JSX</td>
+          <td>ReactNode</td>
           <td>Add a dropdown icon by using JSX markup</td>
         </tr>
         <tr>
           <td>selectedValue</td>
           <td>String</td>
           <td>
-            Pre-select an option with this value - should match an existing{' '}
-            <code>option.value</code>, or if omitted the first item will be
+            Pre-select an option with this value - should match an existing <code>option.value</code>, or if omitted the first item will be selected
-            selected
           </td>
         </tr>
         <tr>